uk-gov-mirror/nationalarchives.tdr-auth-server/README.md

 ### Updating Keycloak Configuration json

 To update Keycloak with, for example, a new client:
-1. Update the Keycloak json configuration file.
+1. Update the relevant Keycloak json configuration file (tdr-realm-export.json or master-realm-export.json).
 See README for the tdr-configuration private repository on how to do this.
 2. If the change to Keycloak makes use of a new secret value, for example a new client secret:
   * Add the new secret value to the parameter store using Terraform: https://github.com/nationalarchives/tdr-terraform-environments

     This ensures that the secret value is stored securely and is not exposed in the code.

-  * Update the import-realm.sh script to replace the placeholder secret value in the realm-export.json configuration file, with the new secret value set in the Terraform.
+  * Update the import-realm.sh script to replace the placeholder secret value in the relevant realm json configuration file, with the new secret value set in the Terraform.
 3. Run the Jenkins build